Chart Color Schemes

 The level of residential development activity in Albanvale is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Albanvale averaged around 1 new dwelling approval per year.
-Between FY21-FY25, an estimated 9 homes were approved, with another 3 so far in FY26.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers, Albanvale has averaged approximately one new dwelling approval per year.
+Between FY21 and FY25, around nine homes were approved, with three more in FY26 to date.
+Despite a falling population during this period, housing supply has been adequate relative to demand, maintaining a balanced market with good buyer choice.

-New properties' average construction cost is $284,000, below the regional average, suggesting more affordable housing options.
+The average construction cost of new properties is $284,000, below the regional average, suggesting more affordable housing options.
 This financial year, $55,000 in commercial approvals have been registered, indicating a predominantly residential focus.
-Comparatively, Albanvale has significantly less development activity than Greater Melbourne (89.0% below regional average per person).
+Compared to Greater Melbourne, Albanvale has significantly less development activity, at 89.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties, although building activity has accelerated recently.
 Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
-New building activity comprises 67.0% detached dwellings and 33.0% townhouses or apartments, expanding medium-density options and creating varied housing opportunities across price brackets.
+New building activity in Albanvale shows 67.0% detached dwellings and 33.0% townhouses or apartments, expanding medium-density options to cater to various price brackets from traditional family housing to more affordable compact alternatives.

-This represents a considerable change from the current housing mix (currently 96.0% houses), reflecting reduced development site availability and shifting lifestyle demands.
-With around 2242 people per dwelling approval, Albanvale reflects a highly mature market.
-Population forecasts indicate Albanvale will gain 358 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+This shift is a considerable change from the current housing mix of 96.0% houses.
+With around 2240 people per dwelling approval, Albanvale reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 384 residents by 2041.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development